Reading and Other Preparation

-- Start with a statement that mirrors the original purpose and states the percent yield.
+- Start with a statement that mirrors the original purpose and includes the percent yield obtained.
 You just want to state the percent yield, not the actual yield in grams and definitely not the amount of reactant used.
 The expected yield indicated in the Instructor's Guide for this lab is 65-70%.

-- Justify how you know that the purpose of the experiment was met: how the melting point helps to identify the product and assess its purity and how the NMR does the same.
+- Discuss how it is known that the purpose of the experiment (to make salicylic acid) was met: how the melting point helps to identify the product and assess its purity, how the NMR does the same and any other evidence for product formation.
 For the sake of the reader’s sanity, it is best to discuss the melting point and NMR data separately rather than jumbling them together.
 When writing a conclusion treat any handed-out spectrum as if it was taken of the material that you isolated from the experiment.

-- If your yield seems unusually low or if you lost quite a bit during the recrystallization you should attempt to justify how this happened.
+- If the yield seems unusually low or quite a bit was lost during the recrystallization you should attempt to justify how this happened.
 Keep in mind that there is no necessary correlation between yield and purity: a high yield doesn’t infer a pure compound.
 In fact a yield that seems too good to be true may indicate a product that contains impurities that contribute to its apparent mass.

 Don't retype the questions.
 Just number your answers.